Sex Offenders Register in South Australia

 - for a class 1 offence or two class 2 offences – 15 years

-- for more than one class 1, three or more class 2, or any combination of class 1 and 2 offences – the rest of their life.
+- for more than one class 1, three or more class 2, or any combination of class 1 and 2 offences – the rest of the offender’s life.

 The details an offender on the Sex Offenders Register in South Australia must report include: